 Expand the Services node, and then locate the service you want to start.

-To manually start a service from Services Control Manager
+Start a service from Services

-To manually start a service from code
+Start a service from code

 Create an instance of the ServiceController class, and configure it to interact with the service you want to administer.